reddor/hermes/README.md

              -y              reuse identifiers
 * -x and -y are experimental features and tend to make the end result bigger )

+## Getting started
+Duplicate the "template" directory and run watch.bat - then open http://127.0.0.1:8099

 # Known bugs
-* Minifier does not support regular expressions
+* No support for regular expressions
 * Final result might not work in Firefox, depending on unknown factors and hardware configuration. (getImageData returns wrong data)
 * PNG payload/decompression does not work with Edge.
-* no unicode
+* No unicode

 # Compiling
 Use Lazarus to compile, e.g.: